PlutoLang/Pluto/README.md

 Otherwise, you have two options:
   1. Refactor your code.
   2. Compile Pluto in compatibility mode.
 If you wish to compile Pluto in compatibility mode, all new keywords will be prefixed with 'pluto_' to avoid breaking existing identifiers.
-Toggle the `PLUTO_COMPATIBLE_MODE` macro in `luaconf.h`.
+Toggle the `PLUTO_COMPATIBLE_MODE` macro in `luaconf.h` or your build config.
 More information can also be found in that file.
 ## New Features:
 ### Alternative Operators
 - `**` is a valid alternative to `^`, the power operator.